Are Law Firms Adopting Technology and Innovation, and If Not, Why Not?

 First, let’s define these two terms as they would apply to legal services by way of example.

 Technology would best be described as the use of automating documents, using chatbots, artificial intelligence, and interactive websites or portals.
 Many of these things can speed up the processes and automate many of the mundane aspects of legal processes with clients.

-Innovations can be defined as a product innovation such as improving existing services or creating a new one.
-It could be a delivery innovation and how that service is executed, or marketing innovation.
+Innovations can be defined as product innovations such as improving existing services or creating a new one.
+It could be a delivery innovation and how that service is executed.
+Or marketing innovation.
 Most of these things require new technology to do so.